Rwanda: Tourism

 In 2025, Visit Rwanda expanded its sports marketing into the United States, entering multi-year agreements with the Los Angeles Clippers (NBA) and the Los Angeles Rams (NFL).
-As part of the Clippers partnership, Visit Rwanda became the exclusive jersey patch sponsor and the official coffee sponsor of the team’s Intuit Dome arena.
+As part of the Clippers partnership, Visit Rwanda became the exclusive jersey patch sponsor and the official coffee sponsor of the team's Intuit Dome arena.
 In the Rams deal, Visit Rwanda is an official international tourism sponsor of the team, SoFi Stadium, and Hollywood Park, and will secure prominent advertising and entitlement placements within the stadium complex.

-Tourism in Rwanda has been praised for its emphasis on sustainability and conservation.
+Tourism in Rwanda has been seen as a model for other countries in East Africa, as it focuses on sustainability and conservation.
+The government has a program in which it directly shares a portion of annual tourism revenues, 5% beginning in 2005, and increasing to 10% in 2017, with the local communities around the park.
+Despite marketing, there is still debate on whether the sector is improving the conditions locally.
+In a survey, those working within the tourism industry did not self report the same positive perception of Rwanda as visitors had, particularly on politics and safety.
+Similarly, a review conducted fifteen years from the deployment of the scheme found about 57% of community members near parks felt satisfied with the scheme, while 20% remained dissatisfied.
+Vulnerable communities, those not a part of a formal cooperative or not involved in local governance reported lowest levels of satisfaction with the program.

 Media and communications

 The largest radio and television stations are state-run, and the majority of newspapers are owned by the government.
 Most Rwandans have access to radio; during the 1994 genocide, the radio station Radio Télévision Libre des Mille Collines broadcast across the country, and helped to fuel the killings through anti-Tutsi propaganda.
 As of 2015, the state-run Radio Rwanda was the largest station and the main source of news throughout the country.
 Television access was limited, with most homes not having their own set.
 The government rolled out digital television in 2014, and a year later there were seven national stations operating, up from just one in the pre-2014 analogue era.
 The press is tightly restricted, and newspapers routinely self-censor to avoid government reprisals.
 Nonetheless, publications in Kinyarwanda, English, and French critical of the government are widely available in Kigali.
 Restrictions were increased in the run-up to the Rwandan presidential election of 2010, with two independent newspapers, Umuseso and Umuvugizi, being suspended for six months by the High Media Council.